- Keith Carter: Fifty Years

 An extraordinary outdoor exhibition in celebration of a career-spanning monograph, Keith Carter—Fifty Years (University of Texas Press, 2018).

 This work opportunity serves the Ruby and arts initiatives across campus in way that empowers individual CASTs to “own” their projects, provides meaningful professional development opportunities in arts administration, and fosters a sense of community among the CAST class.

-Commitment, pay, and compensation: CAST members commit between 20 and 30 hours a semester, and schedules will vary between positions.
+CAST members commit between 20 and 30 hours a semester, and schedules will vary between positions.
 In exchange for a semester-long commitment, CAST members are hired by the Office of the Vice Provost for the Arts (Duke Arts) and paid hourly ($10.00/hour).
 Commitment to both fall and spring semesters is preferred, if possible.
 Participation in CASTs may meet the internship requirements for the Museum Theory and Practice Concentration in AAHVS as well as Experiential Learning requirements in the I&E Certificate.
-For questions about the CASTs program or application, please contact Bill Fick.
+For questions about the CASTs program, please contact Bill Fick.